Ultrabenosaurus/OrphanCrawler/README.md

 **Output Formats**
 - 'php' is the default output which provides a multi-dimensional array of crawled page count, crawled page list and a list of links-per-page.
-- 'xml' output saves the list of files to an XML file.
-The file name is generated from the host address.

 ##To Do##

-- Write the comparison class
 - Make relativePathFix() more adaptable and competent
   - Turn it into a full path handler rather than just fixing relative paths?
   - Process blog-style paths